italhachaudhary/Calculator/README.md

-Calculaor App
+Programming Assignments
 #
-This is a Simple Calculetor App or Webpage.
+These are the simple or basic assignments for begginers.
-A simple project created with HTML, CSS,
+These are simple projects created with HTML, CSS, JS.

-JS.
+Before going to start these you must know about what is
+1. HTML
+2. CSS
+3. JS